TRANSLATE THIS PAGE

 The climate in Newark is quite comfortable for most of the year.
 We experience all four seasons, including very warm temperatures in the summer (June, July, August) and mildly cold temperatures in the winter (January, February).
-The charts below will give you more information about the climate in Newark.

 About the city of Newark